Contact our corporate or local offices directly.

-To proceed with the installation, click Next.
+To go ahead and proceed with the installation, click Next.

-The page will change from Ready to Install to Installing Altium Designer and the installation will proceed with the required files first being prepared (from the set of files contained within the unzipped Offline Installation package).
+The page will change from Ready to Install to Installing Altium Designer and the installation will proceed, with the required files first being prepared (from the set of files contained within the unzipped Offline Installation package).
 Progress of this preparation is displayed within the Installer itself.

 Once the preparation of files is complete, they will be installed, again with progress displayed in the Installer.